Judging Criteria

 Step 2: Jury Review

-Goal: Evaluate up to 100 photos per category and submit a personal Top 10 ranking.
+Goal: Evaluate the category submissions and curate a personal Top 10 list.

-Irrelevant photos to the specific category will be discarded.
+Irrelevant photos to the specific category to be discarded.

 Storytelling elements.
 Appropriate and original interpretation and representation of the cosplay character.